rediris/infrastrukt/README.md

 # Foundation, for WordPress

 Foundation, for WordPress, is a blank starter theme with the exceptional capabilities of [ZURB's Foundation Framework](http://foundation.zurb.com/) and [HTML5 Boilerplate](http://html5boilerplate.com/).

+"The ability to simplify means to eliminate the unnecessary so that the necessary may speak. ~ Hans Hofmann, Introduction to the Bootstrap, 1993"

 ## Features

 Foundation, for WordPress, features everything ZURB's Foundation Framework and HTML5 Boilerplate have to offer, however, some changes have been made to tailer it to WordPress, these include: